-There's a charge to pay for all the guarantees the With-Profits Fund supports and we take this charge by adjusting regular and final bonuses each year.
-We guarantee not to apply a Market Value Reduction (MVR) e.g. when payments are made because of death or at your selected retirement age.
-Our current practice (which isn't guaranteed) may include additional circumstances when an MVR isn't applied.
-Please see 'Where are my payments invested?' for more information.
+There's a charge to pay for all the guarantees the With - Profits Fund supports.
+We guarantee not to apply a Market Value Reduction (MVR) in certain circumstances, e.g. when payments are made because of death or at your selected retirement date.
+Our current practice (which isn't guaranteed) may include additional circumstances when an MVR is not applied.
+Please see "What's a Market Value Reduction?" for more information.

 The total deduction for guarantee charges over the lifetime of your plan is not currently more than 2% of any payment made from the fund.
-We'll review the amount of the charge from time to time.
-Charges may vary if, for example, the long term mix or type of assets held within the With-Profits Fund is changed.
+Charges may vary if, for example, the long term mix or type of assets held within the With - Profits Fund is changed.